-Note: The Invert if Negative option is only available for Column, Bar, Cylinder, Cone and Pyramid chart types.
-The Pie and Area chart types do not have this option since they don't plot negative figures.
+The Invert if Negative option is only available for column, bar, cylinder, cone, and pyramid chart types.
+The pie and area chart types do not have this option as they don't plot negative figures.

-- Select the data series including negative values by clicking on it (see Figure 2).
-Alternatively you can select the data series from the Chart elements drop-down list.
+- Select the data series including negative values by clicking on it as shown in Figure 2, below.
+Alternatively, you can select the data series from the chart elements drop-down list.

 Figure 2: Chart element (data series) with negative value selected

-- With the data series selected, select either the Chart Layout or the Format tab of the Ribbon that you can see in Figure 3.
-With any of these tabs selected, locate the Current Selection group that you can see in Figure 3 towards the extreme left.
-Within this group, make sure that the Chart Elements drop-down list (highlighted in red within Figure 3) is displaying the name of the selected Chart element.
-Then, click the Format Selection button below it (highlighted in blue within Figure 3).
+- With the data series selected, select either the Chart Layout or the Format tabs of the Ribbon as shown in Figure 3, below.
+With any of these tabs selected, locate the Current Selection group, that you can see in Figure 3 towards the extreme left.
+Within this group, make sure that the Chart Elements drop-down list, as shown highlighted in red within Figure 3 is displaying the name of the selected chart element.
+Then, click the Format Selection button below it as shown highlighted in blue within Figure 3.

 Figure 3: Format Selection button to be clicked after the proper data series is selected

-- This summons the Format Data Series dialog box.
-Make sure that the Fill option is selected in the sidebar as shown in Figure 4.
+- This action summons the Format Data Series dialog box.
+Make sure that the Fill option is selected in the sidebar, as shown in Figure 4, below.

 Figure 4: Format Data Series dialog box

-- Make sure the Solid tab is selected and then select the Invert if Negative check box (highlighted in red within Figure 4).
-Then click the OK button.
-This will change the color of the negative figure column to white, as you can see in Figure 5.
+- Make sure the Solid tab is selected and then select the Invert if Negative check box, as shown highlighted in red within Figure 4, above.
+Then, click the OK button.
+This action will change the color of the negative figure column to white, as you can see in Figure 5, below.
 Compare Figures 5 and 2.

-Tip: Want to change the color of the negative figure column from white to some other color?
+- Want to change the color fill of the negative figure column from white to some other color?
 Refer to our Changing Color for Negative Data Series of Charts in PowerPoint 2011 for Mac tutorial.

-In the above example we have used the solid color as fill for the data series.
+- In the above example, we have used the solid color as fill for the data series.
 If the fill is a gradient, then the result of selecting the Invert if Negative check box will be little different.
-Figure 6 shows a chart with gradient fill used for the data series before applying Invert if Negative.
+Figure 6, below shows a chart with gradient fill used for the data series before applying Invert if Negative.

 Figure 6: Chart with gradient fill applied to the columns (data series)

-- If you select the Invert if Negative check box for this chart, the result will look like something that you can see in Figure 7.
+- If you select the Invert if Negative check box for this chart, the result will look like something that you can see in Figure 7, below.
 Compare the third column of the chart in Figures 6 and 7.

 Figure 7: Negative figure column with gradient fill inverted

-As you can see in Figure 7 the gradient fill of the column with negative figure has been inverted.
+- As you can see in Figure 7, above the gradient fill of the column with negative figure has been inverted.

 - Save your presentation.

-Using the Invert if Negative Option within Charts in PowerPoint 2013 for Windows
+Using the Invert if Negative Option for Charts in PowerPoint 2013 for Windows

-Charts in PowerPoint, Using the Invert if Negative Option in PowerPoint 2007 and 2010 for Windows
+Using the Invert if Negative Option for Charts in PowerPoint 2007 for Windows

-Charts in PowerPoint, Using the Invert if Negative Option in PowerPoint 2002 and 2003 for Windows
+Using the Invert if Negative Option for Charts in PowerPoint 2003 and 2002 for Windows